preciofishbone/OmniaDocsG2/blocks/button-link/action-button-65/index.rst

 My Subscriptons
 ----------------
-My Subscriptions is available in a person's My Profile menu but can also be added as an Action Button:
+My Subscriptions is available in a person's "My Profile" menu but can also be added as an Action Button:

 Subscriptions are meant to be used in Communities, for now.
 See this page for more information: :doc:`My Subscriptions </using-communities/subscriptions/my-subscriptions/index>`

-(Only the general settings are available, see above).
+(Only general settings are available, see above).

 Motification Panel
 --------------------